Tesla Powerwall and Solar Backup in San Antonio

-Now that Go Solar Group has become a San Antonio solar company you can have a system that meets your backup needs.
+Now that Go Solar Group has become a San Antonio solar company, San Antonians can have a system that meets their backup needs.

 Residential Solar During Texas Power Outages

-Why Solar Arrays Will Turn Off
+Why Solar Arrays Turn Off During Outages

 Solar Backup’s Solution To Power Outages

-Difference Between Battery Backup And Solar Backup In San Antonio
+Battery Backup in San Antonio

-Go Solar Group realizes that each home is unique and not everyone is a good fit for battery backup.
-That is why we have different levels of solar backup for our customers.
+Go Solar Group realizes that each home is unique, and not everyone is a good fit for home batteries, which is why we have different levels of battery backup for our customers.

 Portable Backup Solar Generator

+In both of these options, customers have a choice between two different battery sizes.
 The Yeti 1400 will produce up to 1428 watts.
 The Yeti 3000 produces up to 3075 watts in a charge.

-Battery Backup For Your Home: Tesla Powerwall
+Battery Backup for Your Home: Tesla Powerwall

 Each battery can power up to 14,000 watts in one charge.
-However, if the powerwall has continued use it will power up to 5,000 watts between charges.
+However, if the Powerwall has continued use, it will power up to 5,000 watts between charges.

 How many Powerwalls are needed depends on the power needs of the home and the priorities of the homeowner.
 Tesla recommends homeowners get two Powerwalls, if they use 30 kWh per day on average and are planning on continuous use.